djinoz/kindle2joplin/README.md

 ## Hold on, why are you importing from a text file?

 There is an excellent way to view your highlights on the web using https://read.amazon.com/notebook.
 But it has some problems:
 1. Your highlights aren't yours.
-Amazon could rug-pull you anytime they like
+Amazon could rug-pull you anytime they like.
 2. It only works for Amazon purchased books.
 3. By implication of #2 people who use "Send to Kindle" do not get their highlights and notes anywhere but on the text file.
 I personally send (HEAPS of) web pages and PDFs to Kindle so this is a key part of my workflow.

 ## Installation

-1. Download the latest release from the [Releases page](https://github.com/yourusername/joplin-kindle-plugin/releases)
+1. Download the latest .jpl from the https://github.com/djinoz/kindle2joplin/publish
 2. Open Joplin
 3. Go to Tools → Options → Plugins
 4. Click "Install from file" and select the downloaded .jpl file